History of Santa Teresita

 As the year 2000 approached, a multiphase building project was established which remodeled the east wing of the hospital for skilled nursing and added a new entrance at the south end called the Sacred Heart Lobby.

-Since that time, our programs and living accomodations for seniors developed into what Santa Teresita is today.
-In 2010, following the new master plan of our Neighborhood of Care, Madonna Hall, Saint Joseph Chapel, and the Medical Office Building were restored.
-Our 2011-2012 construction and grand opening of the Good Shepherd Cottage followed with plans to build several more cottages for seniors in our 12-acre Neighborhood of Care.
+Since that time, our programs and living accommodations for seniors developed into what Santa Teresita is today.
+In 2010, following the new master plan of our Neighborhood of Care, the Madonna Hall, Saint Joseph Chapel, and the Medical Office Building were restored.
+Along with our 2018 grand opening of the Good Shepherd Cottage, and 2020 opening of the Cristo Rey Cottage, followed with plans to build several more cottages for seniors in our 12-acre Neighborhood of Care.